Mishalzeera/electrophile-dev/README.md

 **Speaking of VS Code** it has been a lot of fun learning how to use and customise.
 Although using VS Code, on the surface, doesn't sound like a testing procedure, the steps I went through to integrate it with GitHub made me a lot more aware of how Git works in practice.
 I ended up simply installing the GitHub desktop app, and that did everything I needed.
 The long and painful process of getting there, however, taught me what a pull request and a branch merge are.
 I lost some work in the process, which made me more careful with my commits as well as helped me develop a workflow that kept my eyes on the goal of whatever it was I was trying to accomplish.
 As obvious as that sounds, you can easily get lost in a rabbit hole when you are new to this, I think.
 At least I easily do.

 **The Am I Responsive** website was useful for my doubts, and it is helpful that you can scroll on each screen.
-However, this screenshot always makes me laugh because it seems a bit over the top.
-I do respect the fact that responsiveness is imperative, and has been for some time now.
-I'm still trying to understand my tickled reaction to this picture.
-It makes me think of someone selling watches from a raincoat on a street corner, a bit lowbrow and flashy.

 ![Am I?](assets/imgs/wframe-imgs/responsive.png)

-In all seriousness, it's a very handy testing tool and I am glad to have a link to it in my bookmarks bar.
-Maybe don't knock my grade down if it was your idea...?
+It's a very handy testing tool.

 ## Bugs and challenges